-Effective November 3, 2014 and March 24, 2014, ABF Freight implemented nominal general rate increases on its LTL base rate tariffs of 5.4%, although the amounts vary by lane and shipment characteristics.
-For the three- and six-month periods ended June 30, 2015, prices on accounts subject to annually negotiated contracts which were renewed during the period increased 4.6% and 4.9%, respectively, compared to the same prior-year period.
+ABF Freight implemented nominal general rate increases on its LTL base rate tariffs of 5.4% effective November 3, 2014 and March 24, 2014, although the rate changes vary by lane and shipment characteristics.
+For the three- and ninemonth periods ended September 30, 2015, prices on accounts subject to annually negotiated contracts which were renewed during the period increased 4.9% compared to the same prior-year period.
+Effective October 5, 2015, ABF Freight implemented a nominal rate increase on LTL base rate tariffs of 4.95%.

-The increases in total billed revenue per hundredweight for the three and six months ended June 30, 2015, compared to the same periods of 2014, reflect changes in business mix, with a higher proportion of LTL-rated business which is generally rated higher than truckload-rated business, combined with stronger pricing on truckload-rated shipments in the 2015 periods.
+The increases in total billed revenue per hundredweight for the three and nine months ended September 30, 2015, compared to the same periods of 2014, reflect changes in profile and business mix, including, for the nine-month period, a higher proportion of LTL-rated business which generally has a higher revenue per hundredweight than truckload-rated business.
 The year-over-year increases in the billed revenue per hundredweight measure were influenced by the 2014 general rate increases and improvements in contractual and deferred pricing, offset, in part, by lower fuel surcharge revenue as discussed further in the Fuel section of the ABF Freight Segment Overview.
-The second quarter 2015 average nominal fuel surcharge rate dropped approximately 670 basis points from the second quarter 2014 level.
-The billed revenue per hundredweight measures for the 2015 periods were also favorably impacted by profile changes, including higher class, compared to the same prior-year periods.
-Excluding changes in fuel surcharges and freight profile, average pricing on ABF Freight's traditional LTL business experienced low-single digit percentage increases for the three and six months ended June 30, 2015, compared to the same periods of 2014.
+Compared to the same prior-year periods, ABF Freight's average nominal fuel surcharge rate for the three and six months ended September 30, 2015 dropped approximately 700 basis points from 2014 levels.
+Excluding changes in fuel surcharges and freight profile, average pricing on ABF Freight's traditional LTL business experienced low-single digit percentage increases for the three and nine months ended September 30, 2015, compared to the same periods of 2014.

-ABF Freight Revenues - July 2015
+ABF Freight Revenues - October 2015

-ABF Freight's revenues for the month of July 2015 were approximately 1% lower than July 2014 on a per-day basis, reflecting a 1% to 2% decline in average daily total tonnage, partially offset by a slight increase in billed revenue per hundredweight, which includes the effect of lower fuel surcharges.
-The July 2015 decline in tonnage reflects comparison to strong tonnage growth experienced in the 2014 period and the continued strategic shift to a more favorable business mix which resulted in fewer spot volume shipments during the 2015 period.
-The July 2015 increase in revenue per hundredweight was positively impacted by business mix and improved pricing in the 2015 period.
-Total billed revenue per hundredweight for July 2015 increased less than 1% above June 2015 and approximately 2% above second quarter 2015, while the impact of lower fuel surcharges remained consistent between the periods.
-There can be no assurances that the current price improvement trend will continue.
+ABF Freight's billed revenues for the month of October 2015 were approximately 4% lower than October 2014 on a perday basis, reflecting a decline in average daily total tonnage of approximately 6%, partially offset by an increase in total billed revenue per hundredweight of approximately 2%, which includes the effect of lower fuel surcharges.
+The October 2015 decline in tonnage reflects comparison to strong tonnage growth experienced in the 2014 period, continued weak freight markets, and the continued shift to fewer spot volume shipments during the 2015 period.
+The October 2015 increase in billed revenue per hundredweight was positively impacted by business mix and improved pricing in the 2015 period, including the effect of the November 3, 2014 and October 5, 2015 general rate increases.
+Total billed revenue per hundredweight for October 2015 increased approximately 2% above September 2015 and was flat compared to the third quarter 2015 measure, while the impact of lower fuel surcharges remained consistent between the periods.
+There can be no assurances that the current pricing trend will continue.
 The competitive environment could limit ABF Freight from securing adequate increases in base LTL freight rates and could limit the amount of fuel surcharge revenue recovered.